shpeUNT/shpeunt.github.io/_officers/Raul-Vides.md

 hometown: Austin, TX
 degree: Bachelors in Electical Engineering
 position: Public Relations
-quote: Variety is the spice of life” -Keith Brewer (my internship mentor)
+quote: “Variety is the spice of life” -Keith Brewer (my internship mentor)
 bio: As a super senior in Electrical Engineering, I’m excited to serve SHPE as not only a Public Relations Officer, but I’m also excited to serve as a Vice RSR and hopefully develop the opportunity to set a great example among my community.
 background:
 - First GEneration Student